baconjs/bacon.matchers/README.md

-Nothing here yet.
+Not much here yet.
 Will be a great matcher API for bacon.js when grows up.

 The idea is to add something like this to [bacon.js](https://github.com/raimohanska/bacon.js)